-F. Changes in Current Responsibilities.
+G. Changes in Current Responsibilities or Circumstances.

-1. If any director has any material change in responsibility in his or her principal occupation, including, without limitation, retirement, resignation or material change in duties, he or she shall immediately submit a letter of resignation to the Chairman of the Board.
+1. If any director has (i) any material change in responsibility in his or her principal occupation, including, without limitation, retirement, resignation or material change in duties, or (ii) any significant change in circumstances, including, without limitation, conduct by such director that, in the sole discretion of the Board of Directors, may result in significant reputational harm to the Company (and the director is provided notice by the Board of Directors of such significant change), he or she shall immediately submit a letter of resignation to the Chairman of the Board.
 After receiving a director's letter of resignation, the Board of Directors shall determine whether to accept or reject the resignation.

-- 2. With respect to situations other than those covered in the preceding paragraph, prior to any director entering into a new, substantial business association including a new board position with a commercial enterprise other than the Company, the director shall notify the Chairman of the Board. - 3.
-The provisions contained in this Section II.F. shall not apply to any non-profit organizations which the director is involved, associated or affiliated with. - G. Term Limits.
+2. With respect to situations other than those covered in the preceding paragraph, prior to any director entering into a new, substantial business association including a new board position with a commercial enterprise other than the Company, the director shall notify the Chairman of the Board.

+3. The provisions contained in this Section II.G. shall not apply to any non-profit organizations which the director is involved, associated or affiliated with.

+H. Term Limits.
 The Board does not believe it should establish term limits for directors.
 Although term limits could help ensure there are fresh ideas and viewpoints available to the Board, they have the disadvantage of losing the contribution of directors who have been able to develop, over a period of time, increasing insight into the Company's history, policies, operations and objectives, and therefore, provide an increasing contribution to the Board as a whole.
-The Board believes that as an alternative to term limits, it can ensure that the Board continues to evolve and adopt new viewpoints through the Board evaluation and director nomination processes. - H. Retirement.
-While we expect the Board, in some cases, to make exceptions (to be approved by agreement of a majority of the independent directors) to retain the valuable experience of particular Board members, our general guideline is that directors are expected to retire at the first shareholders meeting following such director's 73rd birthday.
-If the Board has decided not to make an exception, a director whose term is expiring shall not stand for reelection to a new term if that director will reach the age of 73 on or before the date of the shareholders meeting at which directors are to be elected.
+The Board believes that as an alternative to term limits, it can ensure that the Board continues to evolve and adopt new viewpoints through the Board evaluation and director nomination processes.

+I. Retirement.
+While we expect the Board, in some cases, to make exceptions (to be approved by agreement of a majority of the independent directors) to retain the valuable experience of particular Board members, our general guideline is that directors are expected to retire at the first shareholders meeting following such director's 75th birthday.
+If the Board has decided not to make an exception, a director whose term is expiring shall not stand for reelection to a new term if that director will reach the age of 75 on or before the date of the shareholders meeting at which directors are to be elected.